Android-for-Python/Android-for-Python-Users/README.md

 The KivyMD widgets have the look and feel that Android users expect, but the Material Design rules mean you don't have the same flexibility as Kivy widgets.

-**KivyMD has moved it is now at [https://git.org.ru/KivyMD/kivymd](https://git.org.ru/KivyMD/kivymd).
+**KivyMD has moved, it is now at [https://git.org.ru/KivyMD/kivymd](https://git.org.ru/KivyMD/kivymd).
 The previous location [https://github.com/kivymd/KivyMD](https://github.com/kivymd/KivyMD) is still there but will not be updated.
 The explaination is at [https://github.com/kivymd/KivyMD/blob/master/README.md#warning](https://github.com/kivymd/KivyMD/blob/master/README.md#warning).**

 Be certain to use the same version of KivyMD on the desktop and with Buildozer, as the api may change with KivyMD versions.

 The KivyMD [instructions for Buildozer](https://git.org.ru/KivyMD/kivymd#how-to-use-with-buildozer-https-github-com-kivy-buildozer) are obsolete.
-You must [use kivy==master](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device).
+You must [use kivy==master](https://git.org.ru/KivyMD/kivymd#how-to-fix-a-shader-bug-on-an-android-device) in `buildozer.spec` requirements.

 ## Kivy Lifecycle